2018-2019 Undergraduate & Graduate Catalog

-Refer to the Community Resources section of this catalog for descriptions of the services above.
+Refer to the Community Resources section of this catalog for descriptions of the previously listed centers, institutes, and initiatives.

-Direct Admission: The Seidman College admits a select few students directly into the Business College as freshmen each year.
-This honor is reserved for students who have a 26 or higher composite score on the ACT and a 3.5 or higher high school G.P.A.
-In order to continue early-admitted status, students must maintain an overall G.P.A. of 2.5 and complete the 6 courses: ACC 212, BUS 201, ECO 210, ECO 211, MGT 268, and STA 215 with a combined G.P.A. of 2.5 prior to reaching 55 credits.
-Students who fail either of these measures must be readmitted using the same admission criteria and procedures as all other students and will need to meet the criteria to be readmitted to the Seidman College as juniors.
+Each year, the Seidman College of Business admits a select few students directly into the business college as first year students.
+This honor is reserved for students who have a 26 or higher composite score on the ACT and a 3.5 or higher high school GPA.
+In order to continue early-admitted status, students must maintain an overall GPA of 2.5 and complete the six courses: ACC 212, BUS 201, ECO 210, ECO 211, MGT 268, and STA 215 with a combined GPA of 2.5 prior to reaching 55 credits.
+Students who fail either of these measures must be readmitted using the same admission criteria and procedures as all other students and will need to meet the criteria to be readmitted to Seidman College as juniors.

-Secondary Admission: For students not admitted as freshmen, Seidman's admission criteria require a student to have completed the following three steps:
+For students not admitted as freshmen, Seidman College of Business's admission criteria require students to have

-Complete the following courses with a 2.5 or higher combined G.P.A.
-Transfer student grades for the comparable classes being transferred into Grand Valley will be used to calculate this combined GPA.
+- completed the following courses with a 2.5 or higher combined GPA.
+Transfer student grades for comparable classes being transferred into Grand Valley will be used to calculate this combined GPA.

-After completing these three steps, students are admitted to the Seidman College of Business and are eligible to enroll in 300/400 level business classes.
-MGT 268 can be completed concurrently with the first semester of upper-division programs provided the other 5 other classes have a combined 2.5 GPA.
-If completion of MGT 268 causes the combined GPA to fall below a 2.5, then the student is not eligible for new 300/400 level business courses until the G.P.A. requirement has been met.
-Nonbusiness students must have earned 55 credit hours with a minimum 2.5 G.P.A. to be eligible to enroll in upper-division business and economics courses.
+After completing these three steps, students are admitted to the Seidman College of Business and are eligible to enroll in 300/400-level business classes.
+MGT 268 can be completed concurrently with the first semester of upper-division programs provided the other five classes have a combined 2.5 GPA.
+If completion of MGT 268 causes the combined GPA to fall below a 2.5, then the student is not eligible for new 300/400-level business courses until the GPA requirement has been met.
+Nonbusiness students must have earned 55 credit hours with a minimum 2.5 GPA to be eligible to enroll in upper-division business and economics courses.

 All business students must complete the general education requirements (see section on General Education).
 This program will develop a base of general education upon which business administration education will rest.
 Included is a broad spectrum of liberal arts, mathematics, and science courses.
 During their junior and senior years, students will take a variety of business administration courses in different areas to give them a strong general business and administration background.
 Additionally, they will complete courses applicable to one of the specific majors offered.

-The graduate business programs are open to qualified individuals with bachelor's degrees from accredited colleges and universities.
+The graduate business programs are open to qualified individuals with a bachelor's degree from accredited colleges and universities.

 No particular undergraduate major is necessary for students selecting the M.B.A., M.S.A., or M.S.T. programs, although candidates may be required to complete background coursework in business subjects before attempting advanced work.
 It is recommended that M.S.T. students have a background in accounting or law.

-Candidates are admitted to the master's degree programs in business administration, accounting, or taxation based on criteria that have been shown to predict success in graduate business programs, including performance on the Graduate Management Admission Test (GMAT), of 500 (see below for scholastic index criteria), previous undergraduate and graduate academic performance, and evidence of other competencies related to academic program and workplace success.
+Candidates are admitted to the master's degree programs in business administration, accounting, or taxation based on criteria that have been shown to predict success in graduate business programs, including performance on the Graduate Management Admission Test (GMAT) of 500, (see the following for scholastic index criteria), previous undergraduate and graduate academic performance, and evidence of other competencies related to academic program and workplace success.
 A TOEFL score of at least 80 (IBT) is also required of applicants whose first language is not English.

-EMBA applicants are evaluated on prior academic performance, leadership potential, professional experience, and employer recommendation.
-The cohort of the calendar year of this catalog is limited to Spectrum Health employees.
+EMBA (Executive Master of Business Administration) applicants are evaluated on prior academic performance, leadership potential, professional experience, and employer recommendation.

 Graduate Independent Study